Taupo Totara Timber Railway: History

 Several bush tramways, some temporary, brought logs from the forests to the Mokai sawmill.

 The Putāruru to Mokai line had a ruling grade of 1 in 35.
 The construction contract specified 100 ft radius curves on steep sections and curves of 3 chain to 5 chain on easier sections.
 Some of the sharper curves were later rebuilt with wider radii.

 Operations

 Initially the TTT Railway operated as a private carrier, carrying TTT staff and their families, guests, freight, and mail between Putāruru and Mokai.

 From January 29, 1908, the TTT Railway opened its freight and passenger services to the public under the terms of a NZ Government Order in Council.
-The line provided a direct connection between Putāruru and the settlements of Lichfield, Tokoroa, Ongaroto, and Mokai.
-Passengers and freight for destinations such as Wairakei, Taupō, Tokaanu, and northern Hawkes Bay, would be set down or picked up at a siding approximately 3 mi from Mokai.
+The line provided a direct connection between Putāruru and the settlements of Lichfield, Tokoroa, Ōngāroto, and Mokai.
+Passengers and freight for destinations such as Wairakei, Taupō, Tokaanu, and northern Hawkes Bay, would be set down or picked up at a siding approximately 3 mile from Mokai.
 A Government road facilitated transportation between the siding, Oruanui, Wairakei, and Taupō.